arecastudio/restojs/README.md

 - [x] Pengaturan - Ubah Order
 - [x] Login User
 - [x] Set color animation for Dapur - Antrian Dapur
+- [ ] Add a supervision menu on Tool - Ubah Pesanan
+- [ ] Modify Laporan Kasir to Menu Baru replace on Pengaturan
+- [ ] New menu-order on exists order list should be seperated on new list bellow to avoid confusion on kitchen
 - [ ] Add an order number of the day
 - [ ] Add top-button categories on mobile app Restodapur - Dashboard
 - [ ] Add an unit Test (PHPUnit,Jest)